loveencounterflow/dbay/README.md

 DBay offers limited support for the declarative generation of a small number of recurring classes of SQL statements.
 These facilities are in no way intended to constitute or grow into a full-blown Object-Relational Mapper (ORM); instead, they are meant to make working with relational data less of a chore.

+#### Insert Statement Generation

 To pick one case in point, SQL `insert` statements when called from a procedural language have a nasty habit of demanding not two, but *three* copies of a table's column names:

 ```coffee
 db SQL"""